gkralik/php7-sapnwrfc/.github/ISSUE_TEMPLATE/Question.md

 ---
 name: ❓ Question
-about: You have question about the extension?
+about: You have a question about the extension?
 labels: question
 ---